 Chief Executive Officer’s Statement

-As Chief Executive Officer, I am pleased to present the annual report and audited accounts for Crossword Cybersecurity PLC (“Crossword” or the “Company”) for the financial year ended 31 December 2018.
+It is my pleasure, as Chief Executive Officer, to present the Annual Report and audited accounts for Crossword Cybersecurity Plc (‘Crossword’ or the ‘Company’ or the ‘Group’) for the financial year ended 31 December 2021.

 Chief Executive Officer